Class Documentation

 The Range Class

-where the argument can be a previously instantiated Element, Compound or Mixture object.
+where the argument is a previously instantiated Material (Element, Compound, Mixture or Biomat) object.

 The method,